Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You must contact Charlottesville City Schools directly.
 For more information, please call 434-245-2400.

 CAFF parents can be single, married or co-cohabiting couples.
-They are financially stable, have adequate bedroom space and meet all state required criminal clearances.
+They are financially stable, have adequate bedroom space and meet all state requirements including background checks.
 They have a love of children and believe in the unique potential of every child.
 They provide children with guidance, structure, supervision, safety, and discipline.
-CAFF parents appreciate being part of a supportive system of other parents and professionals working together to changes the lives of children.
+CAFF parents appreciate being part of a supportive system of other parents and professionals working together to create changes in the lives of children.

-Contact the Recruitment Specialist by phone, 434-970-3735 or email Marnie Allen and introduce yourself.
-You will then be invited to attend an orientation session that will give you a brief overview of the process and our program.
-After attending orientation and completing an application you will be required to complete approximately 27 hours of pre-service training.
+Contact the Recruitment Specialist by phone, 434-970-3735 or email Nicole Hawker and introduce yourself.
+You will then be invited to attend an information session that will give you a brief overview of the process and our program.
+After attending the information session and completing an application you may be invited to complete approximately 27 hours of required pre-service training.
 During the pre-service training you will meet with a Family Assessment Specialist to complete a home study and other required paperwork.

 Yes, in most circumstances a child’s family remains involved with their child while they are in foster care.
-CAFF Case Managers and or Department of Social Service Social Workers will help coordinate contact and visits.
+The CAFF Family Services Specialist and/or foster care Social Workers will help coordinate contact and visits.
 Regular contact with their biological families is very important.
 Foster parents have a big role in supporting a child’s connection with their family.

 It typically takes a family between three and four months to become a CAFF foster parent after completing all in-service training.
 The time can vary depending on how quickly families complete the requirements.